Climb Artesonraju, the “Paramount Pictures” mountain.

 Artesonraju (19,767’/6,025m) is considered one of the jewels of the Cordillera Blanca.
-The spectacular peak is often recognized as the Paramount Pictures icon and provides an incredible climbing experience for the technical climber who also excels at altitude.
-Artesonraju demands an extremely long summit day, where efficiency and fitness are essential.
+The spectacular peak is often recognized as the Paramount Pictures icon and provides an incredible climbing experience in the Cordillera Blanca.
+Climbing Artesonraju demands an extremely long summit day, where efficiency and fitness are essential.

 - Day 1